 In October 1994, certain officers and employees acquired an aggregate of 375,000 shares of the Company's common stock in the open market.
 The purchase price of these shares of approximately \$822,000 was financed by advances from the Company to such officers and employees.
-The notes, collateralized by the shares of common stock purchased, accrue interest at 1/2% above prime (8.5% at April 30, 2001) which is payable and adjusted annually.
+The notes, collateralized by the shares of common stock purchased, accrue interest at 1/2% above prime (6.0% at April 30, 2002) which is payable and adjusted annually.
 The principal was due in its entirety at the earlier of termination of employment or October 1999.
-(Certain officers requested and received an extension of the due date of the notes to October 2001.)
+Certain officers who owed an aggregate of \$115,500 at April 30, 2002 and 2001, requested and received an extension of the due date of the notes to October 2004.
 During the year ended April 30, 2000, certain officers and employees made payments on their notes in the aggregate amount of \$172,000.
-No payments were received during fiscal 2001 or 1999.
+No payments were received during fiscal 2002 or 2001.